University campus near Columbus, Ohio

 Notable Cyber Incidents in the Columbus Area

-Cyber threats are not abstract risks for Columbus — they have directly impacted local organizations, underscoring the urgent need for trained cybersecurity professionals in the Columbus:
+Cyber threats aren't abstract risks for Columbus, they have directly impacted local organizations, showing the urgent need for trained cybersecurity professionals in the Columbus:

 Cybersecurity Job Market in the Columbus